Jon Ossoff: Government reform

-Ossoff has called for the repeal of "wasteful, anti-competitive special interest subsidies that make it hard for entrepreneurs to raise capital, enter the market, create jobs, and compete with larger firms who have lobbyists in Washington".
+Ossoff has called for the repeal of "wasteful, anti-competitive special interest subsidies that make it hard for entrepreneurs to raise capital, enter the market, create jobs, and compete with larger firms who have lobbyists in Washington."
 He has said the government funds "$16 billion in duplicate programs.
-That can be cut," an assertion that PolitiFact rated "Mostly True".
+That can be cut," an assertion that PolitiFact rated "Mostly True."

 Ossoff supports statehood for the District of Columbia and for Puerto Rico.

 Ending stock trading by members of Congress was a theme of Ossoff's 2020 campaign.

 Healthcare

-Ossoff supports the Affordable Care Act (also known as Obamacare).
+Ossoff supports the Patient Protection and Affordable Care Act (also known as Obamacare).
 His health care policy includes three principles: "One, no American should suffer or die from preventable or treatable illness.
 Two, no one should go broke because they get sick.
 And three, no business should go under or lay off employees because it can't keep up with health insurance premiums."
 He does not support pushing for a single-payer health care system, such as Medicare for All.
 He opposed both the March 2017 and May 2017 versions of the American Health Care Act, the House Republican bill that would have repealed the Affordable Care Act.
-He said that the May 2017 version was worse than the earlier one "because it does even less to protect those with pre-existing conditions".
+He said that the May 2017 version was worse than the earlier one "because it does even less to protect those with pre-existing conditions."

-Ossoff told The Atlanta Journal-Constitution that he supported tax credits for small businesses related to health care.
+Ossoff told the Atlanta Journal-Constitution that he supported tax credits for small businesses related to health care.

+In 2026, Ossoff declared support for "a strong Public Option that’s comprehensive & affordable for all and insist that people who prefer private insurance can always keep it."

 Immigration

 Ossoff supports comprehensive immigration reform that would both strengthen enforcement along the Mexican border and provide a path to citizenship for some undocumented immigrants.

-Following the murder of Laken Riley, Ossoff blamed former President Donald Trump for the failure of a bipartisan immigration bill.
-In 2025, Ossoff was one of 12 Democrats who joined all Republicans to vote for the final passage of the Laken Riley Act in the Senate.
+Following the murder of Laken Riley, a Georgia nursing student who was killed by an undocumented immigrant, Ossoff criticized Donald Trump for his efforts to derail the passage of a bipartisan border security bill.
+In 2025, Ossoff was one of 12 Democratic senators who joined all Republicans in voting for the Laken Riley Act.